In the lead up to AGM season, many companies are looking to reduce the time and costs associated with holding their AGMs.

 - Increase shareholder attendance and participation

 Virtual meetings remove barriers such as cost and travel and provide more options to attend and vote.
-Because shareholders are able to attend from anywhere (on any of their personal devices) many companies enjoy greater participation by shareholders all over the world.
+Because shareholders are able to attend from anywhere (and on any of their personal devices) many companies enjoy greater participation by shareholders across a larger geographic spread.

 - Increase accessibility to analysts and institutional investors